🕰️ Est. reading time: 2 minutes

 “I don’t know, but I’ll figure it out.”

-I hope this helps you reshape your mindset and how you approach ambiguity.
+I hope this inspires you in how you approach ambiguity.

-For deeper insights, I recommend checking out Navigating Ambiguity: Creating Opportunity in a World of Unknowns by Stanford d.school.
-It’s a great resource for embracing the unknown.
+For deeper insights about this topic, I recommend checking out Navigating Ambiguity: Creating Opportunity in a World of Unknowns by Stanford d.school.

 Your Design Buddy,